Canon T2i vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the T2i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T2i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T2i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T2i and D500 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Nikon D500 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T2i or the Nikon D500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.